 New Mexico Residents: You have rights under the federal Fair Credit Reporting Act (FCRA).
-These include, among others, the right to know what is in your file; to dispute incomplete or inaccurate information; and to have consumer reporting agencies correct or delete inaccurate, incomplete, or unverifiable information.
-For more information about the FCRA, please visit www.consumer.ftc.gov/articles/pdf-0096-fair-credit-reporting-act.pdf or www.ftc.gov.
+These include, among others, the right to know what is in your file; to dispute incomplete or inaccurate information; and to have consumer

-In Addition, New Mexico Consumers Have the Right to Obtain a Security Freeze or Submit a Declaration of Removal

-As noted above, you may obtain a security freeze on your credit report to protect your privacy and ensure that credit is not granted in your name without your knowledge.
+In Addition, New Mexico Consumers Have the Right to Obtain a Security Freeze or Submit a Declaration of Removal As noted above, you may obtain a security freeze on your credit report to protect your privacy and ensure that credit is not granted in your name without your knowledge.
 You may submit a declaration of removal to remove information placed in your credit report as a result of being a victim of identity theft.
 You have a right to place a security freeze on your credit report or submit a declaration of removal pursuant to the Fair Credit Reporting and Identity Security Act.

 The security freeze is designed to prevent credit, loans, and services from being approved in your name without your consent.
 When you place a security freeze on your credit report, you will be provided with a personal identification number, password, or similar device to use if you choose to remove the freeze on your credit report or to temporarily authorize the release of your credit report to a specific party or parties or for a specific period of time after the freeze is in place.
-To remove the freeze or to provide authorization for the temporary release of your credit reporting agency and provide all of the following:
+To remove the freeze or to provide authorization for the temporary release of your credit report, you must contact the consumer reporting agency and provide all of the following:

-1. The unique personal identification number, password, or similar device provided by the consumer reporting agency;

-2. Proper identification to verify your identity; and

-3. Information regarding the third party or parties who are to receive the credit report or the period of time for which the credit report may be released to users of the credit report.
+- 1. The unique personal identification number, password, or similar device provided by the consumer reporting agency; - 2.
+Proper identification to verify your identity; and - 3.
+Information regarding the third party or parties who are to receive the credit report or the period of time for which the credit report may be released to users of the credit report.